Use valid page metadata

 HTML standard,

-if you use an invalid element in the <head>
+element of an HTML document.
+If you use an invalid element in the <head>

-, Google ignores any elements that
+element, Google ignores any

-appear after the invalid element.
+elements that appear after the invalid element.

 Use valid elements in the <head>